 - Object Filter – Click Object Filter to display a window of additional options such as filters by file modification date, file size, cloud storage class, partitions, or custom object tags/metadata values.

 After you select the files that you want to include in the object group, click Next.
 The Content Preview window appears.
 The following window shows a sample CSV format type.

 The content preview summarizes the format of the selected file(s) (such as log, JSON, CSV, or unknown) and the compression types (such as none, GZIP, or snappy).
-CSV, JSON, and LOG files have options to help with their index processing.
+CSV, JSON, and LOG files display options to help with their index processing.

 Review the file schema format to make sure that your object group file inclusion rules are correct.